rakshathnaik/devops-evolution-analysis/README.md

 ## Project Structure
 - DevOps efficiency.csv: A reconstructed dataset based on the BT Case Study.
-- analysis_script.py: Python code using Matplotlib and Pandas to generate DORA metric graphs.
+- devOps.ipynb: Python code using Matplotlib and Pandas to generate DORA metric graphs.

 ## How to Reproduce
 1. Clone this repo.